 Local Housing Allowance (LHA) is a way of working out Housing Benefit for private tenants.

 LHA applies to anyone who lives in private rented accommodation and has made a new claim for Housing Benefit.

 If you are renting a property or room from a private landlord, LHA is used as part of the calculation to work out how much Housing Benefit you get.

 Your personal rate of LHA will depend on where you live and who lives with you.
 Benefit is based on the number of bedrooms you need and not how much the rent is.
-You can calculate how many bedrooms you are eligible for here.
+Calculate how many bedrooms you are eligible for.

 LHA rates are set for different types of accommodation in each area, ranging from a single room in a shared house, up to properties with 4 bedrooms.